3.3. Creating the Plan Tree of a Single-Table Query

 1. Create a RelOptInfo structure to store the access paths and the corresponding costs.

 A RelOptInfo structure is created by the make_one_rel() function and is stored in the simple_rel_array of the PlannerInfo structure.
-See Fig. 3.10.
+See Figure 3.10.
 In its initial state, the RelOptInfo holds the baserestrictinfo and the indexlist if related indexes exist.
 The baserestrictinfo stores the WHERE clauses of the query, and the indexlist stores the related indexes of the target table.

 typedef enum RelOptKind